GoogleCloudPlatform/gke-migration-to-containers/README-QWIKLABS.md

    19 apprunne  0:00 ps aux
 ```

-As you can see from last example, the our python application is now running in a container only running its process, and cannot see other processes.
-It is also running in a namespace which can further restrict it from other containers running on the system.
+As you can see from the last example, python application is now running in a container.
+The application can't access anything on the host.
+The container is isolated.
+It runs in a linux namespace and can't (by default) access files, the network, or other resources running on the VM, in containers or otherwise.

 ## Validation